fasyaalifah/layoffs-dashboard/README.md

 - **Power Query**: Data cleaning and transformation
 - **Excel/CSV**: Data source format
 - **Format**: Numbers displayed in Thousands (K) for readability
-3. Check `.queries/` folder for data cleaning scripts used in this project

-## Folder Structure